The 2025 Showdown: Which Brokerage Wins Your Rollover?

 Customer Service: The Intangible Factor

 Fidelity: Consistently ranks highest in customer satisfaction surveys.
-200+ investor centers for face-to-face meetings.
+Over 200 investor centers for face-to-face meetings.
 24/7 phone support with minimal wait times.
-Robust chat and digital support.
+Solid chat and digital support too.

-Schwab: 300+ branches after TD Ameritrade integration.
+Schwab: More than 300 branches after the TD Ameritrade integration.
 Full-service banking integration (checking, bill pay, ATM rebates).
 24/7 phone support.
-Service quality varies by branch.
+Service quality varies by location.

 Vanguard: No physical locations.
-Phone support during business hours with longer wait times.
-Improved digital experience but still behind competitors.
-The trade-off for founder Jack Bogle’s “at-cost” structure.
+Phone support during business hours, often with longer wait times.
+They’ve improved the digital experience but still lag behind competitors.
+The trade-off for Jack Bogle’s “at-cost” structure.

 Account Features That Matter for Rollovers